 Keeping chickens can be a fun way to have some small farm animals without a huge amount of work.
-Chickens are surprisingly personable and display unique and interesting personalities to their caretakers who take the time to get to know them as individuals.
+Chickens surprisingly exhibit a range of behaviors and characteristics that owners who spend time observing them can come to recognize and appreciate.
 Learn how to care for them so that both you and your chickens will do well.

 History of Ameraucana